-All supply voltages are continuously monitored.
+All internal supply voltages are continuously monitored.
 The following tests are continuously carried out in the background:

-- E-KE connection
+- Connection E-KE

 - Temperature monitoring of the coupling

-- Reverse polarity of mains with DC coupling
+- · Reverse polarity of mains with DC coupling

 - Measuring voltage generator

 A self test is automatically run at 24-hour intervals.